esummers1/esummers1.github.io/_posts/2019-05-17-java-lesson-4-collections.md

 You can access a list's size using its `.size()` method.
 This is also true for all the collections to follow.

-There's a little more to do here, though - Lists store their objects without type information for backwards-compatibility reasons.
+There's a little more to do here, though - Lists store their objects without type information.
 This means that our `strings` list above does not actually guarantee its contents are Strings.
 In order to read its contents and use them _as Strings_, i.e. use behaviour that String has more than Object (the base class of all classes in Java - again, more on this later), we use generics.

 We'll cover this later in more detail, but what this basically means is that we save ourselves from having to do an explicit `(String)` cast every time we retrieve a value from our Strings list (as Java takes care of it for us), and it also ensures that if we try to add some other object to the list, which would cause an error at runtime when we tried to cast it to String, we'll instead get a compilation error.
 We use the diamond brackets: